 So, on top of the tens of thousands of dollars of free product, now you need to make sure that the product is selling so that the stores will order again and you can start to recoup the initial cost of the free fill.
 And the way that stores want you to do this is by a certain number of required "demos."
 A demo is when you send an employee out to the store with a table to hand out free samples or product information to try to sell the products.
 They typically require three demos per store in the first month, and then one every month following that.
 So, somehow you have to get employees to all three hundred stores, three times a month...so you have employee labor costs and travel costs, and the costs of the free samples and product information, and you haven't made a single dime yet.
 Keep in mind that on top of all this, some retailers will actually charge the manufacturer for their shelf space.

 So, in order for a company to be large enough to fulfill that initial order and cover all those costs, they would have to take on investors.
 The sole goal of an investor is to make money.
 They don't care about the quality of ingredients--they want to get their money back, plus some.
 So, if a company has taken on investors, they're going to have immense pressure to be as profitable as possible.
-This means cheapening the ingredients, eventually leading to the phasing out of organic content in favor of water, synthetics, and preservatives.
+This means cheapening the ingredients, eventually leading to the phasing out of organic content in favor of water, cheaper conventional ingredients and synthetic fillers.

 Then there's demographics...